 Revelation 6.
 The title deed to the kingdom of God begins to be opened, precipitating the birth pangs of the kingdom in the 20th century and the wrath of God in the 21st.

-|Nation will rise against nation||1st seal: A rider with a crown, bent on conquest|
+|Nation will rise against nation and kingdom against kingdom …||1st seal and 2nd seals: A rider with a crown, bent on conquest; people kill one another|

-|Famines||3rd seal: Grain in short supply|
+|3rd seal: Grain in short supply|

-|… and earthquakes, and disease||4th seal: Killing by war, famine, disease and beasts|
+|… famines, earthquakes and disease||4th seal: Killing by war, famine, disease and beasts|

-|Followers will be imprisoned and killed||5th seal: People killed for their witness to the gospel|
+|Followers imprisoned and killed||5th seal: People killed for their witness to the gospel|

-|Signs in the heavens, ‘stars’ falling to the earth||6th seal: Signs in the heavens, ‘stars’ falling to the earth|
+|Terrors and great signs from heaven, ‘stars’ falling to the earth||6th seal: Signs in the heavens, ‘stars’ falling to the earth|

-Historians call the subjugation of North and South America, India, Siberia and Indonesia the first wave of European colonisation.
+Historians designate the subjugation of North and South America, India, Siberia and Indonesia the first wave of European colonisation.
 The second wave was the drive by Britain, France, Belgium, Portugal and newly unified Italy and Germany to conquer Africa.
 In addition, the Russian Empire pressed into central Asia.
 All these European countries were in competition, but after the Franco-Prussian war they sought to increase their military, commercial and industrial might by taking over as much territory as possible outside Europe rather than fighting each other.
 Even without formal colonisation, technological advances in transport and communication enabled them to spread their civilisation – their commercial practices, technologies, arts, sciences and philosophies – across the world.
 On the continent itself they protected themselves by a network of alliances.

 Eventually, the tensions became too great.
 Austria-Hungary, provoked by the assassination of its heir to the throne, attacked Serbia, and its ally, Germany, attacked Serbia’s ally, France.
 Within weeks most of Europe, including Turkey’s Ottoman Empire, was at war.